Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: EXPERIMENT

 \subsubsection{\textbf{Effect of Reason Generation Approaches (RQ3)}}

-To validate the effectiveness of our reason generation approach in Step 2 of Reason4Rec, we compare it against four alternative approaches: 1) \textbf{Without reason}: Remove Step 2 from Reason4Rec entirely and instruct the LLMs to directly predict the rating based solely on the aspect-preference summaries and historical ratings, as done in the ablation study; 2) \textbf{Review-guided reasons}: Use the target item reviews as direct supervision for the LLMs' learning process in Step 2; 3) \textbf{Review-inferred reasons}: Use ChatGPT to generate reasons inferred from the target item reviews and employ these generated reasons as supervision for Step 2; 4) \textbf{History-inferred reason}: Use ChatGPT to generate reasons inferred from the aspect-preference summaries using the Step 2 Prompt and directly use them as supervision for Step 2 without applying filtering through our reward model.
+To validate the effectiveness of our reason generation approach for Reasoner, we compare it against four alternative approaches: 1) \textbf{Without reason}: Remove Reasoner from Reason4Rec entirely and instruct the LLMs to directly predict the rating based solely on the aspect-preference summaries and historical ratings, as done in the ablation study; 2) \textbf{Review-guided reasons}: Use the target item reviews as direct supervision for the LLMs' learning process in Reasoner; 3) \textbf{Review-inferred reasons}: Use ChatGPT to generate reasons inferred from the target item reviews and employ these generated reasons as supervision for Reasoner; 4) \textbf{History-inferred reason}: Use ChatGPT to generate reasons inferred from the aspect-preference summaries using the Reasoner Prompt and directly use them as supervision for Reasoner without applying filtering through our reward model.